Joyce77777777/Ecommerce-Backend/README.md

 ## Overview
 In the ever-evolving electronics industry, e-commerce has become a cornerstone, enabling businesses and consumers to buy and sell products online with ease.
 With the industry's value hitting US$2.54 trillion in the United States as of 2021, understanding the architecture behind these platforms is crucial for developers.
 This project challenges you to build the back end for an e-commerce site, leveraging Express.js and Sequelize to interact with a MySQL database, thereby equipping your internet retail company to stand tall among competitors.

+## Demo
+A video walkthrough of this project can be found here: https://drive.google.com/file/d/1PHHy8Ldhr7P1Umjflp0nGp4q7BiXgGOc/view

 ## User Story
 ```
 AS A manager at an internet retail company